-Current Flight Plan: The flight plan that reflects changes to the filed flight plan, if any, by subsequent ATC clearances.
+Current Flight Plan: The flight plan, including changes, if any, brought about by subsequent clearances.

 Danger Area: An airspace of defined dimensions within which activities dangerous to the flight of aircraft may exist at specified times.

 Day: The period between the beginning of morning civil twilight (first light) and the end of evening civil twilight (last light).